wodory/flowmate/README.md

 1. The flowmate is inspired by AEFlowchart.
 The concept is great and I use some functions.
 Thanks tajiaj! https://github.com/tadija/AEFlowchart

-2. The style of chart is based on "Communicating Design 2nd edition" by Dan brown.
-His book is one of the best UX book in my opinion.
+2. The style of chart is based on "Communicating Design 2nd edition" by Dan Brown.
+His book is one of the best UX book in my opinion. (http://www.amazon.com/Communicating-Design-Developing-Documentation-Planning/dp/0321712463)